 I grew up on potato and cheddar pierogies, but my Baba's perogies were either cheddar cheese and potato or sauerkraut.
 I had never even heard of dry cottage cheese pierogies until I met my husband and his Grandma's perogies.
 And I fell in love with them!
 The dry curd cottage cheese gives these perogies an interesting and unique texture; different from the typical potato and cheese pierogi.

-For this perogy recipe, you'll need:
+For this perogy recipe, you'll need these basic ingredients:

-- onions- optional
+- Onions- optional (not shown)

-- bacon - optional
+- Bacon - optional

-- sour cream - optional
+- Sour cream - optional

 *see recipe card for quantities